openMLA/linear-shaft-motor/README.md

+> [!CAUTION]
+>
+> This project is still under development, and is not yet ready for reproduction.
+Star or watch the repository if you want to be the first to know about a first release.

 # Linear shaft motor stage 🧲

 ![](preview.jpg)

 Hardware design of a Linear Induction Motor.
 Uses circumferential coil arrangement (a.k.a. 'linear shaft motor').
 The design is intended to be used as an  'XY-stage' for a lithography machine or other applications with precision position requirements but light load.